bhagya88/liri/README.md

 ### How it works

-liridy can take in one of the following commands:
+liri can take in one of the following commands:
 	`my-tweets`,
 	`spotify-this-song`,
 	`movie-this`,